 - Storage vMotion: Enables VM file migration from one place to other without service interruption.

 - High Availability: If one server fails, VM is shifted to other servers with spare capacity to enable business continuity.

 - Distributed Resource Scheduler (DRS): Assigns and balances compute automatically across hardware resources available for VMs.

 - Fault Tolerance: Generates copy of primary VM to ensure its continuous availability.

 - Distributed Switch (VDS): Spans multiple ESXi hosts and enables considerable reduction of network maintenance activities.

-Read this PDF for more information about vSphere.
+Read this PDF for more information about server virtualization with VMware.

-Based on Xen Project Hypervisor, XenServer is an open sourced bare-metal virtualization platform.
-It consists enterprise-grade features that helps enterprises to easily handle workloads, combined OS, and networking configurations.
+Based on Xen Project Hypervisor, XenServer is an open-sourced bare-metal server virtualization platform.
+It consists of enterprise-grade features that help enterprises to easily handle workloads, combined OS, and networking configurations.

-XenServer provides improved virtualized graphics with NIVIDA and Intel, and allows execution of multiple computer operating systems on same computer hardware.
+XenServer provides improved virtualized graphics with NIVIDA and Intel and allows execution of multiple computers operating systems on the same computer hardware.

 Features of Citrix XenServer: